-Josh Gunn’s research focuses on auditing and financial accounting topics, including the way that geographic location affects capital market participants, such as auditors and sell-side analysts.
-His research has explored how local labor market characteristics affect audit markets, and local knowledge spillovers and sell-side analysts’ reports.
+Josh Gunn’s research focuses on auditing and financial accounting topics.
+His research has explored how local labor market characteristics affect audit markets and how monitoring and knowledge sharing occurs within audit firms.
 He teaches intermediate financial accounting.

 Josh completed his doctoral studies at the University of Missouri in 2014 and earned a B.S. in Accounting and a Masters of Business Administration from the University of Dayton in 2002.
 Prior to pursuing a Ph.D., he was an audit manager with Deloitte for almost eight years in the Louisville, KY, Cincinnati, OH, and Zurich, Switzerland offices, where he worked on audit engagements for a variety of public and private companies.

 Courses Recently Taught

 - Katz School of Business Excellence in Research Award, 2018

 - Katz School of Business Excellence in Teaching Award, 2017-2019

 - Earl R. Wilson Scholarship for Academic Excellence, 2012 & 2013